Celebrity Just Dance Helps MK College Students Take Steps Towards Their Future Careers

 Dr Julie Mills, MK College’s Principal and Chief Executive saw her students from the other side of the camera lens as a Celebrity Just Dance contestant.
 She said: “It was great fun to see our students in action, working on a real life project alongside professionals in a commercial environment.
 Transforming lives through learning is what we are about and our partnership with Movey through the Movey Academy helps to do just that.”

-Digital Media Course Team Leader Jim Nowell added: “This kind of project and the Movey Academy in particular helps to provide our students with the kind of work experience that is really valuable.
+Digital Media Course Team Leader Jim Nowell added: “This kind of project and Movey Ltd in particular helps to provide our students with the kind of work experience that is really valuable.
 It is not about making cups of tea in the workplace and learning little, it is the application of skills in a real world setting.

 Former MK College teacher, Darren Thomson, the Director of Creative Operations and Co-owner at Milton Keynes-based Movey, said: “As a growing national video media agency, Movey needs to ensure that we have people with the skills we need.